-Treatment and Control of Japanese Knotweed Taunton by Experts South West Knotweed Removal
+Treatment and Control of Japanese Knotweed Taunton by Experts West Country Knotweed Removal

 We are a fully qualified Japanese Knotweed Certificated Surveyor (JKCS) and we are a family run business who pride ourselves in our expertise and the customer experience we provide every time We specialise in managing Japanese Knotweed, other invasive plant species and ‘general nuisance weeds’ that are found in the UK for residential, commercial or development sites whether privately or publicly owned.

 We also provide tree services, including pollarding, crowning, pruning, felling, through our NPTC chainsaw operators, all of whom possess a vast amount of practical experience in the forestry industry.

 - Principles of Safe Handling& Application of Pesticides (PA1/ PA6)

 - Principles of Safe Handling & Application of Pesticides near water (PA6AW)

 - The Control & Eradication of Japanese Knotweed Surveyor’s Training Course

 - Qualified Technician (PCAQT) in Japanese Knotweed

 About Japanese Knotweed